radius-project/docs/docs/content/contributing/docs/_index.md

 type: docs
 title: "Radius Docs"
 linkTitle: "Docs"
-description: "Learn hpw to contribute and maintain the Radius documentation"
+description: "Learn how to contribute and maintain the Radius documentation"
 weight: 300
 ---